 To help you get the most out of Google Home, here’s a long list of tips, tricks, and even a few Easter eggs to maximize the system’s potential.
 Whether you’re looking to easily connect all your smart home gadgets or just want a funny trick to show off at your next party, there’s bound to be something you didn’t know about Google Home listed below.

-It’s interesting that the A.I. personality that powers the Home doesn’t have a name, which seems to undermine the organic relationship between user and device that Google is working so carefully to curate.
-Apple has Siri and the Amazon Echo has Alexa, but the engineers behind the Home and other Android-driven devices have stuck steadfastly to the generic “Google Assistant.”
+It’s interesting that the artificial intelligence (AI) personality that powers Home doesn’t have a name, which seems to undermine the organic relationship between user and device Google is working so carefully to curate.
+Apple has Siri and Amazon has Alexa, but the engineers behind Home and other Android-driven devices have stuck steadfastly to the generic “Google Assistant.”

 Use your mad skills to automate … everything

-Or, just stick to the basics
+Or just stick to the basics

-Shop ’til you drop with Google Express
+Shop until you drop

 Read and reply to messages

 It’s easy to make a call with Google Home.
 You just have to say: “OK, Google, call (the phone number)” or “OK, Google, call (company name).”
 One of the newer features of Google Assistant is its ability to manage your SMS messages when you text.
 Tell Google Assistant to “Show me my messages,” and you’ll see any unread texts.
 Google Assistant will actually read your unread messages to you if you ask it, “Do I have any messages?”
 The Home device can also read SMS-enabled messages from Facebook Messenger and Hangouts if you have a compatible device.